Where Is Martin Luther King Jr. Buried? Honoring Legacies and Modern Cremation Choices

 Maya Angelou – Ashes Scattered on Storm King Mountain

 Poet and activist Maya Angelou was cremated, and her ashes were scattered at Storm King Mountain overlooking the Hudson River.
-Her memorial reflects a growing trend toward cremation and ash scattering ceremonies, now chosen by over 70% of Californians.1
+Her memorial reflects a growing trend toward cremation and ash scattering ceremonies, now chosen by about 63% of individuals.

-Many people in California choose scattering ashes as a way to honor the life of a loved one who has passed.
+Many Los Angeles and Orange County families choose scattering ashes as a way to honor the life of a loved one who has passed.
 There are many options for ash scattering.

 Learn more here: Opal Ash Scattering Guide